How To Feed A Loon

 Simply remove the meat from the plastic and place it in a large pot with enough simmering water to submerge the whole pastrami.
 Simmer on medium for 3 hours.
 Carefully remove and use a large sharp knife to cut the meat into thin slices.

-To reheat pre-cut pastrami, or even to amp up the flavors of the slices you’ve just cut from the heat whole pastrami, try the following:
+To reheat pre-cut pastrami, or even to amp up the flavors of the slices you’ve just cut from the heated whole pastrami, try the following:

 In a medium saucepan, add 1 can of dark beer and 4 tablespoons of whole-grain mustard.
 Bring to a boil, slightly lower the heat, and then add the pastrami slices.
 Simmer for about 3 minutes.
 This step isn’t completely necessary, but beautifully heats the slices and adds another layer of amazing flavor.